 Gladney also works with international countries and has many international adoption programs, including China, Colombia, and Taiwan.
 “Always an adventure, international adoption gives you a unique opportunity to open your home and heart to a child from outside the United States.
 International children enrich the lives of their adoptive families and deepen their connection to foreign cultures and customs.”
 A wonderful expansion to their China program is their Superkids program.
 This allows prospective adoptive parents to travel to China and visit local social welfare institutes.
 During this visit, they spend time with the children, learn about their development, interact with them, and use this as a tool moving forward with the adoption.

 In all her overviews of the Gladney programs mentioned in the podcast, Jennifer relayed the importance of education and post-adoption support.
-Prospective adoptive parents are required to complete educational courses/classes with Gladney.
+Prospective adoptive parents are required to complete educational courses/classes with The Gladney Center For Adoption.
 Expectant mothers must also meet with an options counselor to discuss all options and start creating an adoption plan if that is her decision.

 Another relevant question that most people considering adoption ask is that of finances and fees.
 For the domestic infant program, Gladney has one flat fee that covers everything, from start to finish.
 This fee does not change and there are no repercussions for the prospective adoptive family if their matched expectant/birth mother changes her mind sometime during the match period.
 International adoption fees vary slightly from country to country because of different requirements.
 For the New Beginning program, there is a minimal fee to complete a home study, but no program fee in working with the state Department of Child Services.